flarum/docs/extend/data.md

 You can do this anywhere in the backend, but is most commonly done when the base model is saving (see JS)

-Take a look at this example from flarum-ext-likes:
+Take a look at this example from [Flarum Likes](https://github.com/flarum/flarum-ext-likes/blob/master/src/Listener/SaveLikesToDatabase.php):

 ```php
 <?php